aclai-lab/SoleLogics.jl/docs/src/getting-started.md

                     - [`Atom`](@ref) (e.g., p, q)
                     - [`Truth`](@ref) (e.g., ⊤, ⊥)
                 - [`SyntaxBranch`](@ref) (e.g., p ∧ q)
+        - ... (more on Formula subtypes in the next chapters)
     - [`Connective`](@ref) (e.g., ∧, ∨, ¬, →)

 Also, [`Operator`](@ref) (that is, union of [`Connective`](@ref) and [`Truth`](@ref)) and [`SyntaxToken`](@ref) (that is, union of [`Atom`](@ref) and [`Connective`](@ref)).